Skip to content

 What Exchanges Actually Charge

-Fee structures vary more than most traders realize:
+Fees vary more than most traders expect:

-- **Binance**: ~0.5% of notional position size on liquidation, with an insurance fund exceeding $1B - **Bybit**: Liquidation fee varies by tier and margin mode, typically 0.5-1.5% of remaining margin - **OKX**: Similar fee structure to Binance, 125x max leverage - **Hyperliquid**: Charges the taker fee rate on liquidation rather than a fixed penalty.
-Liquidation proceeds flow to the HLP (Hyperliquidity Provider) vault
+- **Binance**: ~0.5% of position size at close, insurance fund over $1B - **Bybit**: Typically 0.5-1.5% of remaining margin, varies by tier and mode - **OKX**: Similar to Binance, 125x max leverage - **Hyperliquid**: Charges the taker fee rate at close, not a fixed penalty.
+Proceeds go to the HLP (Hyperliquidity Provider) vault

 Insurance Funds and ADL